liuyishengalan/blockchain-project/README.md

-# Sample Hardhat Project
+# Hardhat Project - Lotto on blockchain

-Deploy your own contract on Sepolia
+Deploy this contract on Sepolia

 Remember to create a `.env` file with the following content:
 ```shell